 I am a Dartmouth-trained M.D. and a member of the American Academy of Pediatrics in private practice in Portland, Oregon.
-I have over 11,000 children in my practice and I can tell you definitively that autism rates among America’s children, particularly boys, have risen exponentially since I began practicing in the 1980s.
+I have over 11,000 children in my practice.
+And I can tell you definitively that autism rates among America’s children, particularly boys, have risen exponentially since I began practicing in the 1980s.

-The California Department of Developmental Services, which keeps the country’s most reliable statistics, reports a 21 percent increase in severe autism in a 5-year period (source) and a peer-reviewed article by Stanford-trained researcher Dr. Cynthia Nevison, Ph.D., confirms that, though changes in diagnostic criteria may account for 20-25% of the increase in autism, between 75-80% of the reported increases are due to a real rise in the disease.
+The California Department of Developmental Services keeps the country’s most reliable statistics.
+They report a 21 percent increase in severe autism in a 5-year period (source).
+At the same time, a peer-reviewed article by Stanford-trained researcher Cynthia Nevison, Ph.D., confirms that, though changes in diagnostic criteria may account for 20-25% of the increase in autism, between 75-80% of the reported increases are due to a real rise in the disease.

 Sometimes, not always, that brain damage we call autism is reversible.

-What are the biologically plausible causes of autism?
+3 biologically plausible causes of autism

-And I look forward to the day when the doctors, researchers, and journalists who refuse to look honestly at the autism epidemic apologize to America’s children.
+Finally, I look forward to the day when the doctors, researchers, and journalists who refuse to look honestly at the autism epidemic apologize to America’s children.

 A balanced review of Steve Silberman’s book

 Published: September 4, 2015